Behavior¶

 In a Quex source file, the behavior of a lexer is defined by means of the

-.
+sections mode and define.
 The initial mode is specified by the

 assignment